ifknot/DOPE/README.md

 An implementation in C99

-John Kemeny “Back to Basic : The History, Corruption and Future of the Language" (1985)
+John G. Kemeny “Back to Basic : The History, Corruption and Future of the Language" (1985)

 “_I had a high school student, Sidney Marshall, who was taking calculus at Dartmouth.
 I had him experiment with a language called DOPE on that same LGP-30.
 DOPE was too primitive to be useful, but it was the precursor of BASIC._”